 4. (7) Jesus made Himself of no reputation.

 But made Himself of no reputation, taking the form of a bondservant, and coming in the likeness of men.

 a.
 But made Himself of no reputation: The more common (and well-known) translation of this is that He emptied Himself.
 From the ancient Greek word emptied (kenosis) came the idea that Jesus’ incarnation was essentially a self-emptying.

 i.
 We must carefully think about what Jesus emptied Himself of.
 Paul will tell us plainly in the following verses, but we must take care that we do not think that Jesus emptied Himself of His deity in any way.

 ii.
 Some develop the kenotic theory of the incarnation to the point where they insist that Jesus divested Himself of many of the attributes of deity – such as omniscience, omnipotence, omnipresence, and even suffered the elimination of His own divine self-consciousness.
 Yet Jesus did not (and could not) become “less God” in the incarnation.
-No deity was subtracted (though he did renounce some of the rights of deity); rather humanity was added to His nature.
+No deity was subtracted (though Jesus did renounce some of the privileges of deity); rather humanity was added to His nature.

 iii.
 “During his humiliation, as God and equal with the Father, was no encroachment on the Divine prerogative; for, as he had an equality of nature, he had an equality of rights.”
 (Clarke)